First world country was a term coined during the Cold War Era.

 Human Development Index Turkey vs Others

-In the 1990s, Turkey’s situation regarding Human Development was worse than Mexico, Ukraine, or South Africa.
+In the 1990s, Turkey’s situation regarding Human Development was worse than Mexico, Ukraine, or South Africa due to economic crises.

 Access to the health system is seen as a human right in Turkey, and even private health services are affordable and subsidized by the government.